 A colourful 9.7-inch touchscreen infotainment system comes as standard on all models.
 It features a built-in TomTom satellite navigation system but MirrorLink, Apple CarPlay and Android Auto smartphone mirroring functions are available, too, so you can always use your phone’s navigation apps instead.

-Fold the rear seats down in a 60:40 split and the step in the rear floor means it’s hard to make full use of the 308’s impressive 1,309-litre load bay.
-A ski hatch is offered on Allure models and above so you’ll be able for carrying longer items.
+Fold the rear seats down in a 60:40 split and the step in the rear floor means it’s hard to make full use of the Peugeot 308’s impressive 1,309-litre load bay.
+A ski hatch is offered on Allure cars and above so you’ll be able for carrying longer items.

 The 308 deals with bumps well and is easy to drive thanks to its light steering and pedals but the Vauxhall Astra strikes a better balance between comfort and sporty handling.
 All models come with a manual gearbox but you can upgrade to a six-speed automatic for £1,200 – or pick a GT model with an eight-speed automatic as standard – to help make long journeys and traffic jams a little less tiresome.

-Euro NCAP gave the 308 five-stars when it was tested in 2013.
+Euro NCAP gave the Peugeot 308 five-stars when it was tested in 2013.

 For a more in-depth review of the interior, practicality, driving, specifications sections of our review over the following pages.
-And, if you want to see what kind of offers to expect on a 308, go straight to our deals page.
+And, if you want to see what kind of offers to expect, go straight to our Peugeot 308 deals page.